 I used to force myself to pray while the intense exhaustion overcame my senses.
 But it did no good to me.
-I was being hard on myself which was an assault to my body already in pain.
+I was being hard on myself which was an assault on my body already in pain.
 I constantly need to remember that I am not an angel–I am a human person with body, mind, and soul.
 If I am not flexible with my chronic pain, then my life of prayer and intimacy becomes an island, far from God.

 My ongoing reminders are: Be kind to yourself.
 Be merciful to yourself.
 Know thyself–which is a segway into coping with fatigue:

 Self-awareness is a superpower we can have when living with chronic illness (actually, it’s a superpower for everything).
-Turning my attention to my thoughts and bodily sensations helps me to recognize shifts of my energy level.
+Turning my attention to my thoughts and bodily sensations helps me to recognize shifts in my energy level.
 When I do not make time to pause and listen to my body and mind, I risk losing valuable information that my body might have been communicating to me, but out of my avoidance, the information was piled under my activities.
-As a consequence, the next few days (or even a whole week!) is set aside to regain my strength and reorient myself to healthy management of my pain and fatigue.
+As a consequence, the next few days (or even a whole week!) are set aside to regain my strength and reorient myself to healthy management of my pain and fatigue.
 Self-awareness, for me, has become a humbling and disciplinary tool for me.
 It draws me from childishness to childlikeness.
-Self-awareness stops me from getting all the toys that I want for today, but it helps me to be content with one or two toys.
+Self–awareness stops me from getting all the toys that I want for today, but it helps me to be content with one or two toys.

 Body scan meditation is a form of self-awareness that I use improvisationally throughout my days.
 For me, it’s a body and mind check-in.
 Anything new (or old) I notice in my body and mind?
 I like to do these between transitions of activities, such as from sending emails to making lunch.
-Sensing where my pain is and how my energy level is gives me information for the next couple hours (I can’t ever be sure what my body will be informing me an hour from now!).
+Sensing where my pain is and how my energy level is giving me information for the next couple of hours (I can’t ever be sure what my body will be informing me an hour from now!).
 Information is power.
 Knowledge is power.
 As long as you do something with it.

 When I notice low energy, I make a conscious effort to pace myself for the rest of the day.
-I move onto the next task in slow steady movements.
+I move on to the next task in slow steady movements.
 No rush.
 If you want me to do something quick for you, sorry man, I gotta take it slow.
 I gotta pace myself.
 And this is self-awareness for me.
 If I spend my morning moving like Speedy Gonzalez, then I will be a turtle in a shell for the rest of my day.
 When I pace myself, my mind and body are in sync.
 When my body and mind are in sync, my soul is an open window, blinds rolled up, and I am more present to God-physically and spiritually.

 Do these things undeniably help me all the time?
 No. The thing with chronic illness is that, no matter what you do, you can wake up with fatigue–unexpectedly.

-Some triggers can be diet, insomnia, lack of exercise, stress, unhealthy environment, and other factors.
+Some triggers can be diet, insomnia, lack of exercise, stress, an unhealthy environment, and other factors.
 If I do my body scans and eat poorly, then I am setting myself up for fatigue.

 One thing to keep in mind is that fatigue or physical tiredness/exhaustion can be a sign of depression.
 Unfortunately, people with chronic illnesses commonly have co-morbid conditions like depression and anxiety.
 It is SO important that you don’t confuse these things.
 In the past, I had ascribed my low energy to fibromyalgia when it was actually an early symptom of depression.